touchlab/Stately/README.md

 ## stately-isolate

 `stately-isolate` creates mutable state in a special state thread, and restricts access to that state from the same thread.
 This allows the state held by an instance of `IsolateState` to remain mutable.
 State coming in and going out must be frozen, but the guarded state can change.

+> Read more about the design in [this blog post](https://dev.to/touchlab/kotlin-native-isolated-state-50l1).

 The obvious use case is for collections.
 Example usage: